Suntorio/DevOps_Group_3/projects/wireguard_vpn/HOWTO.md

   cache-max-ttl: 14400
   prefetch: yes
   prefetch-key: yes

-I have commented the config file explaining the specific configuration details.

 Finally we set some permissions, enable and test the operation on our DNS resolver.